canopas/flutter-developer-roadmap-2023/README.md

   - Floating Button Animation:
     - Implement an animation for the floating button similar to the example provided [here](https://dribbble.com/shots/3541588-Play-Button-Microinteraction).
     - The button should animate as the user scrolls down and up.
-* Utilize eye-catching images or placeholders for the news content.
+* Use eye-catching images or placeholders for the news content.
 * Here's [UI for reference](https://cdn.dribbble.com/users/663782/screenshots/3742414/media/67464fde751beb373b4c6fa962edf718.gif).

 ### Practical 3